The Sequence Command

 Sequences of Circles

-Now suppose we want to draw a sequence of circles.
-The circle command requires a centre and a radius.
+To draw a sequence of circles we use the circle command.
+The circle command requires a center and a radius.

-Suppose we make a sequence of circles with centre and with radius
+Lets make sequence of circles with center and with radius .

 Try out the following command in the geogebra applet below: